opensorcerer20/quizapp/README.md

 - [ ] apply themes
   - [ ] (H) light dark

+- [ ] (H) code cleanup

 - [ ] launch 1.0

 ## Possible future dev
+  - [ ] now that everything is done, can the code be redone for better organization?
   - [ ] allow renaming saved file (modal)
     - [ ] (E) edit icon
     - [ ] (E) modal to edit string
     - [ ] (H) "save" to save edit
     - [ ] (E) "cancel" or click away to cancel
 - more modes
+  - [ ] show settings for other modes
   - [ ] mode select: "continuous (full random)"
     - almost same as grab bag, but question is NOT popped off, next question full random
   - [ ] persist mode select